xcat2/confluent-docs/docs/confluentosdeploy.md

     # nodeconfig d3-d6 NetworkStackSettings.IPv4PXESupport=disable NetworkStackSettings.IPv4HTTPSupport=enable

-# Initializing OS deployment configuration.
+# Initializing OS deployment configuration

 The `osdeploy initialize` command is used to prepare a confluent server to deploy operating systems.
 For first time setup, run osdeploy initialize interactively to be walked through the various options: